 - Caterpillars – pick off by hand.

 - Snails and slugs – young seedlings are most at risk so watch out for the classic slime trails.
-Remove these pests by hand when they come out of hiding after rain or watering.
+Use OCP eco-shield to keep seedlings safe.

 - Earwigs and slaters – they may have a little chomp on the root top that is poking out of the soil but the damage is usually minor.
-If it troubles you move the mulch away to take away their daytime hiding spots.
+If it troubles you remove the mulch to take away their daytime hiding spots.
+If slater numbers get out of hand and start causing major damage then apply OCP eco-shield pellets to control them.

 - Split roots – usually caused by uneven watering so aim for good regular waterings.